 The winding without the SR winding on the same layer has a DC resistance of $2.21m\Omega$.
 The winding that shares the layer with the SR winding has a DC resistance of $2.65m\Omega$.
-With the secondary configured as a 4 turn center tapped winding (2 turns each side of the tap), the total DC power loss for the secondary at 20°C is 486mW.
+With the secondary configured as a 4 turn center tapped winding (2 turns each side of the tap), the total DC power loss for the secondary at $+20^{\circ}$ C is 486mW.

-The primary windings have an RMS current of approximately 5 A (I{OUT} x N_S/N_P at ~ 100% duty cycle).
+The primary windings have an RMS current of approximately 5A ($I{OUT} \times N_S/N_P$ at ~ 100% duty cycle).
 The primary is configured as 2 layers, 2 turns per layer to minimize the winding stack height.
 Allowing 0.020 inches edge clearance and 0.010 inches between turns yields a trace width of 0.0575 inches.
-Ignoring the terminal and lead-in resistance, and using EQ.
-11, the inner trace has a resistance of 4.25m Ω , and the outer trace has a resistance of 5.52m Ω .
-The resistance of the primary then is 19.5m Ω at 20°C. The total DC power loss for the primary at 20°C is 489mW.
+Ignoring the terminal and lead-in resistance, and using (EQ.
+11), the inner trace has a resistance of 4.25m Ω , and the outer trace has a resistance of 5.52m Ω .
+The resistance of the primary then is 19.5m Ω at +20°C. The total DC power loss for the primary at +20°C is 489mW.

-Improved efficiency and thermal performance could be achieved by selecting heavier copper weight for the windings.
-Evaluation in the application will determine its
+Improved efficiency and thermal performance can be achieved by selecting heavier copper weight for the windings.
+Evaluation in the application will determine its need.

 The order and geometry of the windings affects the AC resistance, winding capacitance, and leakage inductance of the finished transformer.
-To mitigate these effects, interleaving the windings is necessary.
-The primary winding is sandwiched between the two secondary windings.
-The winding layout appears below.
+To reduce these effects, interleave the windings.
+The primary winding is placed between the two secondary windings.
+The winding layout appears as follows: